Fin-Murphy/ScatterCLI/README.md

 Only thing I haven't done yet is make it runnable as a command and not from the repo itself, but I usually run fish+tmux so this hasn't affected my workflow.

-Here is a quick demo of the application running:
+Here is a quick demo of the application running (turning it into a gif nuked quality srry) :